shawnleftwich/documentation/brokers/rest.md

       "account_number": "customer-account-number"
     },
-    "shipments": [                                        // Used to link the load to shipments created via the shipment API {
+    "shipments": [                                        // Used to link the load to shipments created via the shipment API
+      // Shipments will be created if they don't exist {
+        "shipment_id": "shipment-id",
         "external_id": "shipment-external-id"
       }
     ],